-We found the principal dentist had the capacity, values and skills to deliver high-quality, sustainable care.
-The principal dentist was visible and approachable.
+The principal dentist, practice manager and compliance manger were visible and approachable.
 Staff told us they worked closely with them to make sure they prioritised compassionate and inclusive leadership.

 Culture

 The practice had a culture of high-quality sustainable care.